MatufA/drone-autonomous-escape/README.md

 ![Screenshot](Capture.PNG)

+## A place to improve
+As you can see, our method is not the best.
+But for our case it's more than enough.
+We used a specific location at our university while we know enviroment outline.
+Detecting the trees by processing the image colors is probably not good enough for moving objects, or for detecting objects at high speed.

 ## Future research
-## H5 How to detect a pop up object?
+How to detect a pop up object?

 ## Python